Language Support

 - Compiler:

-- Package: Always uses
+go build - Package: Always uses

-- Imports: Automatically managed based on usage
+package main - Imports: Automatically managed based on usage

 - Output: JSON for complex types, fmt for simple types